 Service charges can often be a source of tension between landlords and leaseholders, so it is important that any dispute over a service charge is dealt with swiftly and effectively.
 Getting expert legal advice early can save both parties a lot of time, effort and legal costs, as well as increasing the likelihood of finding an amicable solution.

-Housing and Property Law Partnership (HPLP) offers services for clients involved in a variety of residential disputes, including service charge disputes.
-Drawing on our thorough knowledge of property law, we use our expertise to represent either private landlords or leaseholders throughout London area and South East England.
+Housing and Property Law Solicitors offers services for clients involved in a variety of residential disputes, including service charge disputes.
+Drawing on our thorough knowledge of property law, we use our expertise to represent either private landlords or leaseholders throughout the London area and South East England.

-At HPLP, we provide legal advice and representation for landlords or housing associations seeking to recover service charges.
-We advise them on the proper procedures for:
+At HPLP Solicitors, we provide legal advice and representation for landlords or housing associations seeking to recover service charges.
+Our service charge solicitors can advise on the proper procedures for: